zeruhur/loner/en/loner-en.md

 |  5  |     Lethal poison    |  Ancient prophecies | Irresistible temptations | Powerful enchantments |  Ruthless warlords  |    Unseen dangers    |
 |  6  |    Terrible curses   |    Devious traps    |   Sinister conspiracies  |  Dangerous illusions  | Malevolent entities |   Ruthless factions  |

+## Credits

+- [Recluse Engine](https://gravenutterance.itch.io/recluse) (CC BY 4.0) by Graven Utterance and Tiny Solitary Soldier Oracle for the main resolution and scene mechanics.
+- [Freeform Universal Roleplaying Game](https://www.perilplanet.com/freeform-universal/) (CC BY 4.0) by Nathan Russell as an inspiration of the whole game and the character traits.
+- Harm mechanics are from [6Q System](https://chaosmeister.itch.io/6-q-system) (CC BY 4.0) by Marcus Burggraf.
+- Tana Pigeon for [Mythic](https://www.wordmillgames.com/mythic.html) and clarifying for me the mechanisms of expectation and testing.
+- S. John Ross for [Risus](https://www.risusrpg.com/) and to have taught me the beauty of clichés and that not all conflicts are combat.
-The general setup of this supplement is taken from *The Instant Game* by Animalball Partners (2007).
+- The Adventure Maker setup is inspired from *The Instant Game* by Animalball Partners (2007).
 None of its content is used here.

+With deepest thanks to :
+- Shane Conner for proof reading and revision of the text of the First Edition.
+- the Italian solo player community for their constant support and drive to improve the game.

+## License

+Loner v.2.0

+(CC) 2023 Roberto Bisceglie

+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.